tootie29/lionhead-oxygen/README.md

 **What it does:** Adds special content types for organizing your content.

-**Custom Post Type:**
+**Custom Post Types:**

 -   **Case Results** - A special content type for showcasing legal case results with its own menu in WordPress admin
+-   **Testimonials** - A content type for displaying customer testimonials with its own menu in WordPress admin

 **Custom Taxonomies:**

 -   **Case Result Category** - Categories for organizing case results
 -   **Case Type** - Types of cases (e.g., Personal Injury, Criminal Defense, etc.)
+-   **Testimonial Category** - Categories for organizing testimonials

 **How it works:** These appear in your WordPress admin menu.
-You can create and organize case results just like you would with regular posts, but they're kept separate and organized.
+You can create and organize case results and testimonials just like you would with regular posts, but they're kept separate and organized.

 ---